hackerschoice/zapper/README.md

 ---
 How it works:
 * It uses ptrace() to [manipulates the stack's Elf-Aux-Table](https://iq.thc.org/how-does-linux-start-a-process).
+* Zapper intercepts the moment when the Kernel passes the command options to the program (during SYS_execve()): It moves the orignal options to a new memory location and then destroyes the old memory location.
+At this point, and from the Kernel's (and procps's) perspective, the options no longer exist.
+Finally, zapper fixes the pointers in the progam's Aux-Table and hands back execution to the program.
+The program is then tracked for any further call to fork() or execve() to do the same all over again.
 * Almost zero performance impact by using some neat ptrace-features: Tracing only execve() and fork() events (but not any other syscall).